-This can be further confused when a caster puts a buff/debuff into play, now you have a 3rd model that's not even involved in the attack who has "special rules on his model".
-But just remember, it's the player that owns the caster who counts as the one with the special rule.
+This can be further confused when a caster puts a buff/debuff into play, now you have a 3rd model that's not even involved in the attack who has "special rules on this model".
+But just remember, whether it's a buff that affects model A, or a debuff that affects model B, it's the player that owns the caster who counts as the player with the special rule on their model.

 Recheck Triggers and RFP

 Normally rechecking triggers is quite simple.
 For example Tough and Death Blast both trigger on disabled.
 You choose one to resolve, you resolve it, then you check whether the model is still disabled or not.
 If it is, you resolve the second ability.